grace-qian/Data_Journalism_Final_Project/README.md

 <h1>Real People I Would Like to Interview:</h1>

 <h1>Data Analyses:</h1>
-<p>I have 5 questions that I will investigate and answer using data analysis techniques in Google Sheets. </p>
+<p>My data is souced from CVSuite, a product of the Western States Arts Federation (WESTAF).
+I have 5 questions that I will investigate and answer using data analysis techniques in Google Sheets. </p>
 <p>
 <h4>1.
 Which creative occupation had the largest male to female ratio and which creative occupation had the largest female to male ratio? </h4>
 <h4>2.
 How do the earnings in LA County's creative fields fare against the broader US trends?</h4>